aschneiderman/aac/index.md

   - Eventually, design so could generate versions to be taught online -- eg, make it easy to build in GitHub and push new/updated lessons to [Glitch](https://glitch.com) -- or offline if little Net access
   - Design for Student audience: high school, young adults, adults, organization's staff
   - Possible followup project: creative data viz  }

+### Punch List

+- Convert Lessons into 2 pages: examples of lessons that work, syllabus ideas
+- Create Intro to Coding page
+- Play with old BabylonJS DataViz examples, get a few to work